EdgarLozano185519/100-Days-of-Python/r1-log.md

 Today I worked on a Django application.
 It is a polls application with questions and choices.
 This is a sample application to learn about how to develop a Django application using models, views, and templates.
 Today I added a few URLs that take a variable and returns appropriate question.
 ### R1D79
 Today I worked some more on the Django sample Polls application.
 I added Results and Detail views and learned about the Reverse method in Django.
 I successfully added some choices to pick from in the question model.
+### R1D80
+Today I finished working on the Polls app of my sample application to learn Django.
+I added generic views for Detail, Index, and Results views.
+I also learned how to add tests to my app to ensure functionality works as expected.
+Due to testing, I corrected the method used to determine if a question was published recently.